How to ask me a question? Send me an email RobertsforCD2@gmail.com

 What is the the Independent Party’s stance on abortion?

 This is Oregon, people here care about money and the lack of it.
-I don’t know what the Independent Party stands for, I’m Independent, I define what I stand for or against.
+I don’t know what the Independent Party stands for, I’m Independent, I define what I stand for and against.

 Independent voters are typically disenchanted Republicans & Democrats what is your personal view on abortion?